 The City of Margate recently signed a capacity allocation agreement for 2 mgd of storage capacity in the C-51 Reservoir that will allow the City to withdraw an additional estimated 2 mgd from its wellfield.
-The City submitted a permit modification to the District to add this additional quantity to its permitted water quantities from the Biscayne Aquifer.
+The City is currently updating its Biscayne Aquifer CUP to be consistent with the new water supply.
 The C-51 Reservoir project is a public-private partnership to construct 60,000 acre-feet of storage for use as an alternative water supply source in southeast Florida.
-The reservoir will divert water away from the Lake Worth Lagoon and improve the management of freshwater flows which was formally identified as a priority restoration strategy in the 1992 USACE Restudy of the C & SF Flood Control Project.
+The reservoir will divert water away from the Lake Worth Lagoon and improve the management of freshwater flows which was formally identified as a priority restoration strategy in the 1992 US Army Corps of Engineers Restudy of the C & SF Flood Control Project.